|Weight:||640-670 grams/22.5-23.6 ounces|

 Kittens should use the litter box.

-Socializing kittens becomes more important as they get older, so they have the skills to thrive in their new homes when they are adopted.
+Socializing kittens becomes more important as they get older, so they have the skills to thrive in their homes when they are adopted.

 Introduce kittens to different parts of the house, different objects, different pets and people, and different experiences.
 This will help them adjust to new situations.